 Hopefully, this article has helped you to understand how online compliance can help you stay on the right side of the law, add a competitive edge, and reduce your risk when managing an internet business.

-This material is for informational purposes only and does not constitute legal, tax, professional or financial advice.
+Disclaimer: This material is for informational purposes only and does not constitute legal, tax, professional or financial advice.
 PLIM Agency disclaims any liability with respect to this material, and the information on this website may not constitute the most up-to-date legal or other information.
 The information on this website is not a substitute for, and does not replace the advice or representation of, a licensed attorney or other professional.
 Please consult your attorney or professional advisor on specific legal, tax, professional or financial matters.
 All liability with respect to actions taken or not taken based on the contents of this site are hereby expressly disclaimed.
 This website contains links to other third-party websites.
 Such links are only for the convenience of the reader, user or browser; PLIM Agency does not recommend or endorse the contents of the third-party sites.